 In the meantime, if I can’t be a Food Network Star competitor, I can certainly be the snarkiest Food Network Star blogger the world has ever seen.

 With that in mind, let’s take a moment to review Clen.
-A drug that has many uses, we will thoroughly go into all the details about this fascinating drug and leave you with the information you need to make a more informed and educated decision as to whether or not Clenbuterol is right for you.
+A phentermine that has many uses, we will thoroughly go into all the details about this fascinating drug and leave you with the information you need to make a more informed and educated decision as to whether or not this is right for you.

 With that said, I proudly present the inaugural edition of Tv Food and Drink’s 2012 Food Network Star, Season Eight re-caps, complete with all the judgment and sarcasm you’ve come to expect, this year newly accompanied by a healthy dose of the sentence, “Are you kidding…. they cast that tool instead of me???”